lux2ube/Customer-service/replit.md

 **Reversal Journal Entries**: When a Confirmed record is changed to Cancelled, the system automatically creates reversal journal entries that undo the effect of the original entries.
 Reversal entries are marked with "[REVERSAL]" prefix in their description and swap the debit/credit accounts to restore previous balances atomically.

+**SMS Sync Integrity**: Pre-commit validation ensures record count matches journal entry count before any sync commit.
+If any mismatch is detected, the entire sync is aborted (all-or-none rule).
+Both blockchain and CSV sync enforce this 1:1 record-to-journal mapping.

 **Key Workflows**:
 -   **SMS Processing**: Incoming SMS are parsed using AI (Google Gemini via Genkit) or custom rules, creating 'Pending' CashRecords.
 These are then matched to clients, generating appropriate journal entries.
 -   **Cash Transaction Processing**: Supports multi-currency (YER, SAR) inflows and outflows, automated USD conversion, and integration with multiple bank accounts.